solo-io/workshops/gloo-mesh-2-0-eks-single-workspace-no-revisions/README.md

 ## Lab 1 - Deploy KinD clusters <a name="Lab-1"></a>

-Clone this repository and go to the `eks-single` directory.
+Clone this repository and go to the `gloo-mesh-2-0-eks-single-workspace-no-revisions` directory.

 Set the context environment variables: